yannramusat/mawstats/README.md

 # mawstats
-Computing statistics over maws.

-This script allows to compute some statistics using maw sofware [1] accessible here: https://github.com/solonas13/maw.
+his script allows to compute some statistics using maw sofware [1] accessible here: https://github.com/solonas13/maw.

 Before you install mawstats, make sure you already have maw on your computer.
 Then, follow instructions from file INSTALL.